cj-mills/christianjmills-quarto/posts/barracuda-posenet-tutorial/part-1/index.md

 ---
-aliases:
-- /tutorial/unity/2020/10/25/Barracuda-PoseNet-Tutorial-1
-categories:
-- unity
-- tutorial
+title: Barracuda PoseNet Tutorial Pt.
+1 (Outdated)
 date: '2020-10-25'
+image: /images/empty.gif
+title-block-categories: false
+layout: post
+toc: false
+hide: false
+search_exclude: false
 description: This first post covers how to set up a video player in Unity.
 We'll be using the video player to check the accuracy of the PoseNet model.
-hide: false
-layout: post
-search_exclude: false
-title: Barracuda PoseNet Tutorial Pt.
-1 (Outdated)
-toc: false
+categories: [unity, tutorial]
 ---

 **Version 2:** [Part 1](https://christianjmills.com/Barracuda-PoseNet-Tutorial-V2-1/)